yogendra-singh-rathore/youtube_SRT_AI/README.md

     python srtAi.py
     ```

+    Assembly AI supports various languages.
+For a complete list of supported languages and their corresponding language codes, refer to the [Assembly AI Supported Languages](https://www.assemblyai.com/docs/concepts/supported-languages) documentation.

 2. **Translate SRT Files:**

     Use the `translate.py` script to translate the Hindi SRT files into English and then into other languages (German, Chinese, Japanese, etc.).